-The Oita Prefecture Online Broadcast Program (Nara National Museum) (4) Research on the Collection, Preservation, and Exhibition of Tangible Cultural Properties, and Educational Activities We conduct surveys and research relating to the collection, preservation, and exhibition of tangible cultural properties, as well as educational activities, on a systematic basis; organize international symposia to which leading researchers are invited; arrange for NICH staff to work at overseas research institutes and attend international conferences; and conduct research while accumulating the latest information.
-The results obtained from our surveys and research are publicized using a variety of methods, including publications and the internet, thereby contributing to the transmission of cultural properties to the next generation and to the promotion of Japanese culture.
+The Nara Prefecture and Oita Prefecture Online Exchange and Learning Program for Elementary School Students (Nara National Museum) (4) Research on the Collection, Preservation, and Exhibition of Tangible Cultural Properties, and Educational Activities We conduct surveys and research relating to the collection, preservation, and exhibition of tangible cultural properties, as well as educational activities, on a systematic basis; organize international symposia to which leading researchers are invited: arrange for NICH staff to work at overseas research institutes and attend international conferences; and conduct research while accumulating the latest in- The results obtained from our surveys and research are publicized using a variety of methods, including publications and the internet, thereby contributing to the transmission of cultural properties to the next generation and to the promotion of Japanese culture.

-Life-sized model of a king's tomb at Mikumominamishõji (Itoshima, Fukuoka).
-Used in events where participants can learn about jar coffin burials by burying and being buried in one.
-(Kyushu National Museum) (5) Contribution to Museum-related Activities in Japan and Abroad We actively loan our collections out for exhibitions at other museums within Japan and overseas based on a comprehensive consideration of conservation conditions and environments.
+Determining the composition of a glass object owned by the museum with a handheld X-ray florescence spectrometer (Kyushu National Museum) (5) Contribution to Museum-related Activities in Japan and Overseas We actively loan our collections out for exhibitions at other museums within Japan and overseas based on a comprehensive consideration of conservation conditions and environments.
 We also strive to exchange information with and provide specialist/technical guidance and advice to other museums and galleries within Japan and overseas.

-International Symposium Museums and Online Initiatives: Practice and Prospects (January 29, 2022) (6) New Initiatives Concerning the Transmission of Cultural Heritage Through the Promotion of Cultural Properties We endeavor to unlock the hidden charms and values of cultural properties so they can be utilized to provide rich experiences and learning opportunities.
-We will also strive to faithfully transmit this cultural heritage to future generations while finding new ways to utilize these treasures to promote regional revitalization and tourism.
+Museum Education in Asia Today: Case Studies from National Museums of Korea, Singapore, and Japan (hybrid format: February 4, 2023) (Kyoto National Museum) (6) New Initiatives Concerning the Transmission of Cultural Heritage Through the Promotion of Cultural Properties We endeavor to unlock the hidden charms and values of cultural properties so they can be utilized to provide rich experiences and learning opportunities.
+We will also strive to faithfully transmit this cultural heritage to future generations while finding new ways to utilize these treasures to promote regional revitalization and tour-

-The "Timeline of Japanese Art" display at Tokyo National Museum (National Center for the Promotion of Cultural Properties) 2 Implementing Research and Collaborative Projects for the Protection of Cultural Properties and Overseas Cultural Heritage We undertake the following types of surveys and research to contribute to the formation of the framework of knowledge and techniques required to facilitate the transmission of priceless cultural properties to future generations.
+Museum of the Future: An interactive display of Japanese art that utilizes digital technology and high-resolution reproductions (National Center for the Promotion of Cultural Properties) Implementing Research and Collaborative Projects for the Protection of Cultural Properties and Overseas Cultural Heritage We undertake the following types of surveys and research to contribute to the formation of the framework of knowledge and techniques required to facilitate the transmission of priceless cultural properties to future generations.
 (1) Research Leading to New Ideas We are engaged in undertaking fundamental and systematic research relating to cultural properties (including collaborative research and research-related exchange with other organizations, both in Japan and overseas) and also surveys and research that contribute to the preservation and effective utilization of cultural properties.
 The results achieved through these surveys and research have led to an increase in the amount of basic data available, facilitated the accumulation of academic knowledge, and provided the basic information needed to support the designation of cultural properties, while also contributing, at individual and collective levels, to the planning and establishment of cultural property preservation measures by national and local government bodies, as well as the evaluation of cultural properties.